joselzofio/DEACrossEfficiencyMATLAB/README.md

   4. Maximum Log Cross Efficiency Model by Cook and Zhu (2014).
   5. Game cross-efficiency, as introduced by Liang et al. (2008).

-All these models are presented in detail in the following publication: Balk, B.M. & de Koster, M.B.M. & Kaps, C. & Zofío, J.L., 2017.
-"An Evaluation of Cross-Efficiency Methods, Applied to Measuring Warehouse Performance," ERIM Report Series Research in Management ERS-2017-015-LIS, Erasmus Research Institute of Management (ERIM). https://repub.eur.nl/pub/103185.
+All these models are presented in detail in the following publication: Balk, B.M. & de Koster, M.B.M. & Kaps, C. & Zofío, J.L., 2021.
+"An evaluation of cross-efficiency methods: With an application to warehouse performance,” Applied Mathematics and Computation, 406, 126261. https://doi.org/10.1016/j.amc.2021.126261.

 The toolbox contains the following folders: